-Gerald soon realized that jewelry design, rather than their creation, was what put his talent to good use.
-For this reason he began working as a freelance designer, selling his designs to jewelers and watch manufacturers.
-His pay at the time was only 15 Swiss francs for each job, and thanks to his growing fame came commissions also from the United States, Italy, Germany and France.
+Gerald he soon realized that the design of the jewels, rather than their creation, was what put his talent to good use.
+For this reason he began to work as a freelance designer, selling his designs to jewelers and watch manufacturers.
+His pay at the time was only 15 Swiss Francs for each job, and thanks to his growing fame, commissions also came from the United States, Italy, Germany and France.

 Considered one of the most important watch designers of the last 50 years, at the age of 20, Genta he obtained the Swiss federal diploma specializing in gold and jewelery.

-At the time the design of the watches was usually the result of an exchange of ideas between the houses and those who provided them with the various parts.
-The years after World War II were also a less than brilliant period from the point of view of the aesthetics of the watches, which abandoned deco had taken on an austere and purely utilitarian aspect.
+At the time, the design of watches was usually the result of an exchange of ideas between the houses and those who supplied them with the various parts.
+The years following the Second World War were also a not very brilliant period from the point of view of the aesthetics of the watches, which abandoned the Deco had taken on an austere and purely utilitarian aspect.

-Thanks also to this context, in the early 1950s many important maisons came forward in an attempt to secure the ideas of Gerald Genta.
+Thanks also to this context, in the early 50s many important fashion houses stepped forward in an attempt to secure the ideas of Gerald Genta.

 THE BEGINNINGS: The Universal Geneve Polerouter

-In those years, Genta designed for the maison two models of watches: the Polerouter and the Golden Shadows, which, specifically, contained a micro-rotor movement, considered for the time a technological innovation.
+In those years, Genta he designed two watch models for the maison: the Polerouter and Golden Shadows, which, specifically, contained a movement with a micro-rotor, considered a technological innovation for the time.

-The Universal Genève at the time provided the watches to the crew of the Scandinavian Airlines System and decided to pay tribute on the occasion of the important milestone achieved with the inauguration of the routes that connected New York to Europe passing through the North Pole.
+La Universal genève at the time it supplied watches to the crew of the Scandinavian Airlines System and decided to make a tribute on the occasion of the important milestone reached with the inauguration of the routes that connected New York to Europe via the North Pole.

-Traveling over the North Pole was not a trivial problem, as the navigation system had to be completely overhauled to cope with the high magnetic fields at the Pole.
-Time measuring instruments suffered from the same problem, including wristwatches worn by the crew.
+In fact, traveling over the North Pole was not a trivial problem, since the navigation system had to be completely overhauled to cope with the high magnetic fields at the Pole.
+Timekeeping instruments suffered from the same problem, including the wristwatches worn by the crew.

-The Polerouter it remained in production until the late 1960s, being proposed in various incarnations.
-The case of the first Polerouter had a diameter of 34.5mm and was characterized by the particular bombé anse.
-The tuxedo dial was composed of two sectors, which played on the sharp chromatic contrast and three-dimensionality of the raised outer ring, which, in addition to being raised, this external part, was worked and had embossed indices.
-The black and two-dimensional interior leaves the scene to the silver dauphine spheres and the crosshair.
+Il Polerouter remained in production until the end of the sixties, being proposed in various incarnations.
+The case of the first Polerouter had a diameter of 34.5mm and was characterized by the particular bombé lugs.
+The tuxedo dial was composed of two sectors, which played on the sharp chromatic contrast and on the three-dimensionality of the raised outer ring, which, in addition to being raised, this external part was worked and had raised indexes.
+The inner part, black and two-dimensional, leaves the scene to the silver dauphine spheres and the crosshair.

-On subsequent references was added a window of the trapezoidal date, which probably gave rise to the Polerouter of the collective imagination.
+On subsequent references a trapezoidal date window was added, which probably gave birth to the Polerouter of the collective imagination.

 The years in Omega: Seamaster and Constellation

-the14900resubmits some elements of the Polerouter, such as the three-dimensional outer ring, the dial crosshair, and the dauphine spheres.
+Il 14900 presents some elements of the Polerouter, such as the three-dimensional outer ring, the crosshair dial and the dauphine spheres.

-the168.009instead, it embodies the third generation of Constellation and has a very different design than previous models.
-To immediately jump to the eye are the shape of the C-case and the dial that presents itself in a cleaner and more modern capacity, interrupting with the past.
+Il 168.009 instead it embodies the third generation of Constellation and has a very different design compared to previous models.
+What immediately catches the eye are the shape of the C-shaped case and the dial which comes in a cleaner and more modern guise, breaking with the past.

 It took about a year to get to the final prototype.
 The result, presented in 1972, was extraordinary.
-Octagonal bezel, integrated bracelet, visible screws and guilloche dial clous de paris are some of the aspects that make the Royal Oak a legend from a design point of view.
+Octagonal bezel, integrated bracelet, visible screws and guilloche clous de paris dial are some of the aspects that still make the Royal Oak a legend from a design point of view.

-Gerald Genta had previously worked for Patek Philippe in 1968, designing the Golden Ellipse.
-During a Basel Trade Fair a few years later, Gerald Genta found himself sitting in the same restaurant where there were some members of Patek Philippe.
-Knowing the Stern family's passion for navigation, he took a pen and drew on a napkin a draft watch inspired by a porthole.
-The design was enthusiastically welcomed into the Patek Philippe house and Genta dedicated himself to the development of the prototype in his laboratory.
+Gerald genta had already worked for Patek Philippe in 1968, drawing the Golden ellipse.
+During a Basel Trade Fair a few years later, Gerald Genta found himself sitting in the same restaurant that some members of Patek Philippe.
+Knowing the Stern family's passion for navigation, he took a pen and drew a sketch of a clock inspired by a porthole on a napkin.
+The design was enthusiastically received by Patek Philippe and Genta thus dedicated himself to the development of the prototype in his laboratory.

 A dream career: IWC Ingenieur

-The design of the new Ingenieur, presented in1976, had little in common with the original one.
-The case designed by Genta was tonneau and had a round bezel with visible screws.
-The diameter was40mm, which is why the reference was called Ingenieur Jumbo.
-In general, you could see this new Ingenieur as a Royal Oak where all the edges disappear and the lines become curved.
+The design of the new Ingenieur, presented in 1976, had little in common with the original one.
+The case designed by Genta was a tonneau and had a round bezel with visible screws.
+The diameter was 40 mm, which is why the reference was called Ingenieur Jumbo.
+Generally speaking, this new Ingenieur could be seen as a Royal Oak in which all edges disappear and lines become curves.

-The dial features checkered workmanship, with balls and indices applied to a stick.
-The IWC engineer it was one of those watches that Genta designed but never owned.
-This fact should not surprise us, however: his collection was not particularly large and on the other hand he saw watches as the antithesis of freedom.
+The dial has a checkered pattern, with spheres and indexes applied to baton.
+L' IWC engineer it was one of those watches that Genta designed but never owned.
+However, this fact should not surprise us: his collection was not particularly large and, on the other hand, he saw watches as the antithesis of freedom.

-His firm ideas on watches did not stop there.
+His firm ideas about watches didn't stop there.
 He couldn't stand the ones that were too thick, which is why he thought the Royal Oak Offshore a mess to his project.
-At the same time he did not appreciate the JLC Reverso because she saw him too feminine on a man's wrist.
+At the same time he did not appreciate the JLC Reverso because he saw it too feminine on a man's wrist.
 A watch that for him represented perfection was the Rolex Datejust, of which he never had the opportunity to draw a copy.

-They were specimens of high watchmaking containing complications such as tourbillons, retrograde minutes and second deaths.
-Among the characters on his watches were Mickey Mouse, Minnie Mouse, Goofy, Donald Duck and Scrooge Duck.
+They were fine watchmaking specimens containing complications such as tourbillons, retrograde minutes and dead seconds.
+Among the characters of his watches were Mickey Mouse, Minnie, Goofy, Donald Duck and Scrooge Scrooge.

-In 1999 Bulgari even acquired the brand of Genta, which in turn devoted a couple of years to painting.
-In 2001, however, he returned to watches and founded a new brand called Gerald Charles.
-The previous models he produced remained under the Bulgari brand, which since 2011 has been part of the Louis Vuitton – Moët – Hennessy company.
+In 1999 Bulgari even acquired the Genta brand, which in turn dedicated a couple of years to painting.
+However, in 2001 he returned to devoting himself to watches by founding a new brand called Gerald Charles.
+The previous models he produced remained under the Bulgari brand, which has been part of the Louis Vuitton – Moët – Hennessy company since 2011.

 The Gerald Charles brand

 With the "new" brand, however, monsieur Genta it did not have the same universal fame obtained thanks to the creations made for other brands.
-Nevertheless, the “gentleman of yest" has nonetheless gone down in history as one of the pillars of modern watchmaking.
+Nonetheless, the “gentleman of yesteryear” has nevertheless gone down in history as one of the pillars of modern watchmaking.

 Gerald Genta: The Myth

-Gerald Genta has left behind a design trail that includes some of the most iconic watches in history.
-The ones we've listed are just some of Genta's designs.
+Gerald genta has left behind a trail of design that includes some of the most iconic timepieces in history.
+The ones we have listed are just some of the designs from Genta.

-Under his name, Genta made the Great Tourbillon ringtone, at the time the most complicated watch in the world.
-In addition to the octagonal stepped case, eight were also the specimens produced and the complications present in the movement.
-The minute repetition of the movement reproduced the chimes of the Big Ben through the use of four gongs.
+Under his name, Genta made the Big Sonnerie Tourbillon, at the time the most complicated watch in the world.
+In addition to the stepped octagonal case, there were also eight examples produced and the complications present in the movement.
+The minute repeater of the movement reproduced the strokes of the Big Ben through the use of four gongs.

-The famous collectioneightof Bulgarian takes up the concept of the octagonal case, reviewing it in a more sporty and minimal key.
+The famous collection Octo di former Ceo of takes up the concept of the octagonal case, revisiting it in a more sporty and minimal way.